Tommy Gavin: Biography

 Throughout the first season of Rescue Me, Tommy lives across the street from his estranged wife Janet in Queens.
-In the premiere, he gives a speech about being a firefighter and he is the first Commanding Officer of 62 Truck.
+In the premiere, he gives a speech about being a firefighter to the Academy's senior firefighting class.
 His cousin, Jimmy Keefe, a firefighter from Tommy's company who died on 9/11, visits him as a ghost.
 Tommy and Sheila (his cousin Jimmy's widow) are having an affair.
 When confronted about their relationship, he refuses to end it because Sheila is pregnant.
 At the end of the season, he requests a transfer after a breakdown during a rescue that resulted in injury to his co-worker, Firefighter Franco Rivera.
 His wife and children leave their home and move.